An avid Art fan and an ex-Art student, the patron of the National Portrait Gallery, Duchess of Cambridge arrived at the Gallery in the snowy night.

 For this visit, putting her academic background to the use, Duchess helped to curate the exhibition at the gallery.

 Catherine selected several Victorian photographs and wrote captions which are displayed with the images for a special ‘Patron’s Trail’.

 Upon arrival, Catherine enjoyed the tour of the exhibition.
 The exhibition will run until May 20th.

 She also met lenders and supporters in the Gallery’s Ondaatje Wing Main Hall.

-Cut to a flattering figure-skimming fit, the eye-catching floral dress features a High neckline with a soft velvet band to the trim, smock front panel with ruched detailing and a soft velvet trim, velvet ribbon collar and invisible zip back opening.
+Cut to a flattering figure-skimming fit, the eye-catching floral dress features a High neckline with a soft velvet band to the trim, smock front panel with ruched detailing and soft velvet trim, velvet ribbon collar and invisible zip back opening.

 Today once again Duchess of Cambridge had a busy schedule.
 In the morning Duchess attended the first Royal Foundation Forum with Duke of Cambridge Prince William and Prince Harry.
-In the evening Duchess visited National Portrait Gallery to see the exhibition ‘Victorian Giants: The Birth of Art Photography’.
+In the evening Duchess visited the National Portrait Gallery to see the exhibition ‘Victorian Giants: The Birth of Art Photography’.